Daemonite/material/docs/4.4/material/icons.md

 <link href="{{ site.cdn.md_icon }}" rel="stylesheet">
 {% endhighlight %}

-For more creativity, it is compatible with all variants of Material Design Icons (Filled, Outlined, Rounded, Two-Tone and Sharp versions, declared in this order below).
+For more creativity, it is compatible with all variants of Material Design Icons (**Filled, Outlined, Rounded, Two-Tone and Sharp versions**, declared in this order below).

-You can apply changes immediately by modifying the stylesheet declaration according to the icon set you want (pick the one you want below).
+You can apply changes to your page immediately by modifying the stylesheet declaration according to the icon set you want (pick the one you want below).

 {% highlight html %}
 <link href="https://fonts.googleapis.com/css2?family=Material+Icons" rel="stylesheet">